codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 You can see that only two steps were ignored.
 If you rerun the pipeline and approve it, the other two steps will be ignored.

+## Slack integration

+If you also enable Slack integration in Codefresh you will have the choice of approving/rejecting a pipeline via a Slack channel

+{% include
+image.html
+lightbox="true"
+file="/images/codefresh-yaml/approval/slack-approval.png"
+url="/images/codefresh-yaml/approval/slack-approval.png"
+alt="Approval step in a slack channel" caption="Approval step in a slack channel" max-width="80%"
+%}

 ## What to read next

 - [Post-Step Operations]({{site.baseurl}}/docs/codefresh-yaml/post-step-operations/)